stephenxs/SONiC/doc/psud/PSU_daemon_design.md

 ### 2.1 PSU data collection specific to PSU power exceeding check

 We will leverage the existing framework of PSU daemon, adding corresponding logic to perform PSU power check.
-The following diagram is the flow of the PSU daemon where the flows in red represent the new flows introduced for PSU power checking.

 Currently, PSU daemon is waken up periodically, executing the following flows (flows in bold are newly introduced by the feature):